Average Power Solution

 What is Average Power?

-The Average Power formula states that the average power of a spherical electromagnetic wave is proportional to the square of the product of the Current of the wave and Radiation Resistance and is represented as Pr = 1/2*io^2*Rrad or Average Power = 1/2*Sinusoidal Current^2*Radiation Resistance.
+Average Power is the total energy transferred over a period of time divided by that time duration, representing the constant power level that delivers the same energy and is represented as Pr = 1/2*io^2*Rrad or Average Power = 1/2*Sinusoidal Current^2*Radiation Resistance.
 Sinusoidal Current represents the current of amplitude Io in absence of any radiation & Radiation Resistance is the effective resistance of antenna.

 How to calculate Average Power?

-The Average Power formula states that the average power of a spherical electromagnetic wave is proportional to the square of the product of the Current of the wave and Radiation Resistance is calculated using Average Power = 1/2*Sinusoidal Current^2*Radiation Resistance.
+Average Power is the total energy transferred over a period of time divided by that time duration, representing the constant power level that delivers the same energy is calculated using Average Power = 1/2*Sinusoidal Current^2*Radiation Resistance.
 To calculate Average Power, you need Sinusoidal Current (io) & Radiation Resistance (Rrad).
 With our tool, you need to enter the respective value for Sinusoidal Current & Radiation Resistance and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know